brucehart/celebrity-death-bot/README.md

   - `/start` or `/subscribe` – Subscribe this chat to alerts.
   - `/stop` or `/unsubscribe` – Unsubscribe this chat (we delete your chat ID).
   - `/status` – Show current subscription status.
+  - `/commands` – Show the list of available commands.

 Notes
 - Subscriptions are stored in the D1 table `subscribers` with fields: `id`, `type`, `chat_id`, `enabled`, `created_at` (unique on `(type, chat_id)`).